Planning Your Korean Ski Holiday?

 As you may have gathered from my previous sections and videos, all our South Korean ski adventures include our border collie, Winnie.

-Because of that, we usually stay at the Ramada Hotel & Suites Gangwon Pyeongchang, one of the few hotels in the area that accommodates dogs of Winnie’s size.
-In addition to being dog-friendly, the Ramada offers all the amenities you’d expect from an American chain: a swimming pool, fitness center, multiple restaurants, game rooms, and on-site convenience stores.
+Because of this, we usually stay at the Ramada Hotel & Suites Gangwon Pyeongchang, one of the few hotels in the area that accommodates dogs of Winnie’s size.
+In addition to being dog-friendly, the Ramada offers all the amenities you’d expect from an American chain, including a swimming pool, fitness center, multiple restaurants, game rooms, and on-site convenience stores.

-And for those concerned about pets, rest assured—dogs are only allowed on one floor in a designated wing of the hotel.
+For those concerned about pets, rest assured—dogs are only allowed on one floor in a designated wing of the hotel.
+If you don’t have a dog, you may never even notice that it’s pet-friendly.

-The Ramada is conveniently located next to Pure Sheep Ranch, where I was standing when I took the above photo of the hotel.
-The ranch offers a scenic café, trekking paths, and the chance to feed lambs and llamas.
+The Pyeongchang Ramada is also conveniently located next to Pure Sheep Ranch, where I stood to capture the above photo of the hotel last winter.
+The ranch features a scenic café, trekking paths, and opportunities to feed lambs and llamas.

-However, if you’re seeking a more authentic Korean resort experience, the Ramada may feel a bit too much like an American chain.
-In that case, you might prefer staying directly at the resort or opting for a smaller pension in Pyeongchang for a more local vibe.
+If you’re looking for a more authentic Korean resort experience, the Ramada may feel a bit too much like an American chain.
+In that case, you might prefer staying directly at the resort or choosing a smaller pension in Pyeongchang for a more local vibe.

-If you look at the complete map of Yongpyong Resort, you’ll notice a variety of ski-in/ski-out condominiums around the base area.
-While I haven’t personally stayed in one yet, I always admire them as I ski by or when I park the car, with Winnie eagerly waiting to play in the snow.
+A glance at the Yongpyong Resort map reveals a range of ski-in/ski-out condominiums around the base area.
+While I haven’t personally stayed in one yet, I always admire them as I ski by or when I park, with Winnie eagerly waiting to play in the snow.

 One option to consider is Greenpia, a towering condominium complex located right at the main base, across from Dragon Plaza.

-Booking through any of my lodging links helps support the blog at no extra cost to you, and I truly appreciate it!
+By clicking and booking through the lodging links below, you can support my blog at no extra cost, and I truly appreciate it!

 Search: Hotels in Pyeongchang-gun